 1. Segmenting is key to success

-A user visiting your SaaS pricing page, book a demo/free trial page is supposed to have high buying intent.
-So you should retarget them with a bottom of the funnel ad (for example, featuring case studies).
+A user visiting your SaaS pricing page and booking a demo/free trial page is supposed to have high buying intent.
+So you should retarget them with a bottom-of-the-funnel ad (for example, featuring case studies).

 2. Not all visitors are created equal (aka pay attention to visitor demographics)